Eco-Friendly Fall Getaways to the Cariboo Chilcotin Coast

 KiNiKiNiK

-During your stay, browse through the unique KiNiKiNiK store for local, organic items including organic pasture-to-plate meats, in-house prepared & preserved foods, candles and kitchen utensils.
-KiNiKiNiK is home to a natural sod live roof as a nod to the roofs of times gone by.
-The restaurant (open May to Sept) features wholesome food made from scratch, with organic ingredients, and all meat is as local as it can get – as the animals were born, raised and grass-fed fattened on Rafter 25 ranch land (where the restaurant is situated).
+During your stay with KiNiKiNiK, browse through the unique KiNiKiNiK store for local, organic items including organic pasture-to-plate meats, in-house prepared & preserved foods, candles and kitchen utensils.
+KiNiKiNiK is home to a natural sod live roof as a nod to traditional roofing styles.
+The Pasture to Plate restaurant (open May to Sept) offers wholesome, made-from-scratch food, with organic ingredients, and all meat is as local as it can get – sourced from animals born, raised and grass-fed fattened on Rafter 25 ranch land, where the restaurant is situated.

 Find a complete list of accommodations in the Chilcotin here.

-Surrounded by lakes, the Land of Hidden Waters, also encompassing BC’s Fishing Highway 24, is home to quaint lakeside cabins and family-friendly guest ranches for your eco-friendly fall escape.
-Not only is the landscape in this region incredibly beautiful this time of year as the trees make their annual transformation from green to gold, the fishing is fantastic too!
+Surrounded by lakes, the Land of Hidden Waters, which includes BC’s Fishing Highway 24, is home to quaint lakeside cabins and family-friendly guest ranches for your eco-friendly fall escape.
+Not only is the landscape in this region of the Cariboo Chilcotin Coast incredibly beautiful this time of year as the trees make their annual transformation from green to gold, but the fishing is fantastic, too!

 Ruth Lake Lodge